seuho2003/fabric/gerritdoc/gerrit_readme.md

  - git commit -s -m "test commit" //Adds signoff signature and adds commit
  - git commit -s --amend //Commit amends with previous signoff id
  - Once you submit all changes in your work area -
-    - Execute `git review -s` //Submits changes to gerrit server as patch set.
+    - Execute `git review -s` //Submits changes to gerrit server as patch set or submit your changes to `git push origin HEAD:refs/for/master`

+##### More about Gerrit:

+- Do your work on a separate branch when your previous commits are waiting for merge.
+- Gerrit accepts evey change is a commit.
+- There is no pull request concept in Gerrit..

+#### Gerrit Development Workflow:
+- Create Branch:
+`git checkout -b local-topic-branch origin/master` - `Make and commit your change` - synchronize your change set with any changes that may have occurred in master while you've been working - `git rebase -i upstream/master # fix up commits` - `git push origin HEAD:refs/for/<branch name>`

 Reference:
 ![Gerrit_Reference](Gerrit_merge.png)
 [Gerrit_Reference_link](https://gerrit.hyperledger.org/r/Documentation/intro-quick.html)